Lemkul-Lab/toppar_c36_releases/README.md

 Current Version
 ---------------

-The current version is dated July, 2024.
-This repository was made publicly available on February 7, 2025.
+The current version is dated February, 2026.

+This repository was initially made publicly available on February 7, 2025 and was last updated on February 16, 2026.

 Maintainers and Developers
 --------------------------